morellovich/Textractor/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.

 Enjoy using **Textractor** to make your PDF files searchable and